 “Won’t that be more difficult?” said James.

 “A little bit.
 But I’m not against putting in a little more effort, especially if it means we save on commissions and put that money towards a better place.”

 “True enough,” James laughed.
 “But what about where to list?
 I guess we could post on Craigslist and Zillow…”

 “Oh, there is an even better option than that!
 We can still list on that MLS site the Realtors use.
 Listing there automatically gets us on sites like Zillow, Trulia and Realtor.com.
-We can use what is called a flat fee MLS service to list our house.
+We can use what is called a flat-fee service to list our house on the MLS.
 We still would have to offer a commission to any potential buyers’ agents, BUT we wouldn’t have to pay a listing agents commission — and if we sell directly to a buyer, we wouldn’t have to pay a buyer’s agent commission either!”

 James grinned.
 “All right.
 I guess you got it all figured out, lets do it!”

 James had accepted the offer the next day at work.

 Next, they had to navigate the waters of selling their home without a real estate agent.